 Credit: Atomos

-The standard Atomos Ninja V tops out at a resolution of 4K 60, which is probably going to be fine for the vast majority of filmmakers.
-However, you’d have to be living in a cave not to notice that many cameras now shoot 6K or even 8K, and the Ninja V+ has been made to handle these much higher resolutions, offering 8K capture at 30fps and 4K at an impressive 120fps.
+The standard Atomos Ninja V tops out at a resolution of 4K 60, which is sufficient for most filmmakers.
+However, you’ll have noticed how many cameras now shoot 6K or even 8K, and the Ninja V+ has been made to handle these much higher resolutions; offering 8K capture at 30fps and 4K at an impressive 120fps.

-The screen is slightly larger than the Ninja V’s at 5.2 inches, though you may not notice the difference, and the resolution and maximum brightness are the same – as is the interface, storage and even the weight.
+The screen is slightly larger than the Ninja V’s at 5.2 inches, though the difference is barely noticeable.
+The resolution and maximum brightness are the same – as is the interface, storage and even the weight.
 The Ninja V+ is more expensive than the original, as you’d expect, but not a whole lot more when you take into account its 8K capture capabilities.

 3. Atomos Shinobi 5-inch